flask is a Python package which can help you to:

 </body>

-will be used as the title
+site_name will be used as the title (shown in the browser tab)content in the given location

-is simply a 'boilerplate' or 'blank canvas' for using the Bootstrap CSS framework:
+_The rest of base.html is simply a 'boilerplate' or 'blank canvas' for using the Bootstrap CSS framework:

-Take a look at index.html
+Take a look at index.html:

 {% extends "base.html" %}